 People need a reason to want to subscribe to a newsletter and give out their information.
 We already mentioned creating compelling content and rewarding your customers for subscribing to your newsletter: giving small discounts to subscribers is a solid way to attract new customers and grow your marketing list.

-Keeping your subscribers engaged and interested is another thing - offer exclusive sneak peaks to upcoming campaigns in advance so your subscribers can be the first ones to get the best deals.
+Keeping your subscribers engaged and interested is another thing - offer exclusive sneak peeks to upcoming campaigns in advance so your subscribers can be the first ones to get the best deals.
 For example, if your rental store is making way for new equipment and selling the old one, inform your newsletter subscribers about it.
 You never if your one of your subscribers might be an interested buyer - in any case, you’re keeping your audience in the loop and offering exclusive offers which they’ll keep looking forward to later.

 Ask for marketing consent from every customer

 It’s already been said and we’ll say it again: email marketing is based on your customer willingly subscribing to receive marketing content from you, so always ask for permission to use their contact information in your marketing lists.
 When you do ask for permission, don’t neglect the customers going straight to your online rental shop or who do the booking in-store.
-Whether it’s In-store or online - add the option in the ending of the check-out where the customer can choose if they want to receive special offers and other exciting content in their email.
+Whether it’s In-store or online - add the option at the ending of the check-out where the customer can choose if they want to receive special offers and other exciting content in their email.
 Here’s a great example of the message Laajis Urban Outdoors has at their Rentle shop’s check-out:

 Summary & Getting started with email marketing